sankaran85/backbone-node-blog/README.md

 backbone-node-blog
 ==================

-Backbone example with node server
+Backbone example with node and packages(Express,Grunt and mongoose DB)